FPGAwars/apio/docs/installing-apio-cli.md

         .\apio

 5. Move the `apio` directory to a location of your choosing and add it to your `%PATH%`.

 <br>

 ### Install using a Pip package <a id="windows-x86-64-pip"></a>

-To install Apio CORE on Windows X86-64 using a Pip package, follow these steps:
+To install Apio CLI on Windows X86-64 using a Pip package, follow these steps:

 1. Verify that you have Python installed by running: